KingShedew/schoolhouseremake/README.md

 I'm trying to remake the Raldi's Crckhouse file so that it doesn't get detected through Gaggle or anything.
 This is because a bunch of people I know who's school has Gaggle installed are playing R@ldi's Cr@ckhouse.
-I don't think it will detect it, but I just want to be safe.
+I don't think Gaggle will detect it, but I just want to be safe.